QBobWatson/ila/DEVELOP.md

 ```
 ila/build-environment$ vagrant up --provider virtualbox
 ```
 The box will now configure itself.
 It installs an enormous number of packages, including all of `TeXLive`, so be patient.
+It will also take about 12GB of disk space wherever your VirtualBox VMs are stored.
 You may want to tweak `Vagrantfile` to configure how much memory and CPU resources to give to the virtual machine.

 If you want to poke around the virtual machine, use `vagrant ssh`.
 To stop it, type `vagrant halt`.
 All `vagrant` commands must be run from the `ila/build-environment` directory.